hmrc/economic-crime-levy-acceptance-tests/README.md

 To run the tests against an environment set the corresponding `host` environment property as specified under `<env>.host.services` in the [application.conf](/src/test/resources/application.conf).

-For example, to execute the `run_tests.sh` script using Chrome remote-webdriver against QA environment
+For example, to execute the `run_registration.sh` script using Chrome remote-webdriver against QA environment

-    ./run_tests.sh remote-chrome qa
+    ./run_registration.sh remote-chrome qa

 ## Running ZAP tests